100% Genuine Medicines

 Each Ovranette pill contains two artificial hormones, ethinylestradiol and levonorgestrel.
 Combination contraceptives such as Ovranette stop ovulation from happening, which minimises the odds of an egg that is ready for fertilisation from being released.
 In the unlikely instance that an egg does get released, Ovranette thins the womb lining, thus preventing the egg from planting itself.
 Ovranette also changes the viscosity of the mucous in the cervix so that it is too thick for sperm to move through.

 For immediate protection, you should start taking your first Ovranette pill on the very first day of your period.
-You will also need to use an additional barrier contraceptive such as condoms for the following seven days before the pill is 99% effective.
 You can find out more details about using this combined contraceptive in the attached patient information leaflet or by consulting with your doctor.

 If you happen to forget to take your pill or more than one pill in one blister pack at the usual time, follow the below protocol: